GarethW1994/registrations_numbers_webapp/README.md

 <ul>
 	<li>First get this repository on your local machine by forking it.</li>
 		<ul>
-			<li>To for this repository click on the fork button in the upper right corner:</li>
+			<li>To fork this repository click on the fork button in the upper right corner:</li>
 		</ul>
 </ul>